anasayub80/anasayub80/README.md

 - 👋 Hi, I’m @anasayub80
 - 👀 I’m interested in Application Development
 - 🌱 I’m currently learning Python
-- 📫 How to reach me IG @anasayub80
+- 📫 Reach me on IG @anasayub80

 <!---
 anasayub80/anasayub80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.